mxagar/deep_learning_udacity/02_Pytorch_Guide/DL_Pytorch_Guide.md

 The following steps are carried out in the notebook:

-1. Load the dataset andd define the transforms
+1. Load the dataset and define the transforms
 2. Load the pre-trained network (DenseNet)
 3. Change the classifier of the pre-trained network
 4. Train the new classifier with the own dataset